 - Commission Staff

-Approximately 3-4 months after the submission deadline, the Project Director receives anonymous copies of reviewers' comments (and the SHRAB review summary, if applicable) along with specific questions from the Commission staff.
-Applicants have an opportunity to answer the reviewers, SHRAB members, and Commission staffís questions and comments.
+Approximately 3-4 months after the submission deadline, the Project Director receives anonymous copies of reviewers' comments along with specific questions from the Commission staff.
+Applicants have an opportunity to answer the reviewers and Commission staff’s questions and comments.

 - The Commission